Manufacturers, distributors & expansion

 The real proof sits in whether the business can read the signal and expand with discipline.

-These stories stay anonymized because the useful part is the operating pattern: how demand-sensing improved, how visibility got cleaner, and how expansion decisions became easier to support responsibly.
+These stories stay anonymized because the useful part is the pattern: how demand-sensing improved, how visibility got cleaner, and how expansion decisions became easier to support.

 Turning scattered market signal into a reviewable demand picture